lxm11r/ServerlessMicroservices/Challenges/03-GitHub-Actions.md

 GitHub Actions is designed to help simplify workflows with flexible automation and offer easy-to-use CI/CD capabilities.
 Building a workflow pipeline with GitHub Actions will make the deployment more efficient and it's possible to automate everything within the GitHub repositories.

 ## Challenge
+* Configure GitHub actions to connect to Azure
+* Add Action Secrets to GitHub Repository

-* Create a build pipeline for the services that creates an Image of your code and pushes it to the ACR whenever there is a new merge.
+* Create a build pipeline for frontend and backend that creates an Image of your code and pushes it to the ACR whenever there is a new commit pushed.
 Basically automate what you've done  in Challenge 1.
-* Create a release pipeline for our application that runs tests, enforces lint and  deploys the app to the production environment, automating what you've done manually in Challenge 2.
+* Create a deploy pipeline for frontend and backend that deploys the app to the production environment, automating what you've done manually in Challenge 2.

 ## Success Criteria
+* GitHub actions is connected to Azure
+* Credentials created for Azure
+* Credentials created for Azure Container Registry
 * Pushing a commit to the GitHub repository automatically trigger the GitHub actions build pipeline
-* New builds are pushed directly to the ACR
+* New builds are pushed to the ACR and deployed to Container Apps automatically
-* New versions on ACR trigger a run of the release pipeline
 * Triggered Workflows can be followed in the live logs.

 ![GitHub Actions](../Images/github-actions.png)